nyzd/Jsl/README.md

 HelloWorld
 ```

-also you can specify a argumants of a function after name of function for example:
+also you can specify a arguments of a function after name of function for example:

 ```
 fn callme x y z do